 Learn more about our impact from the stories of current and past students.

-Project: VISION’s mission is to help youth of Chicago’s Chinatown, Bridgeport, and surrounding communities achieve their full potentials by providing them with tools for educational, personal, and civic development.
+Project: VISION’s mission to help youth in Chicago’s Greater Chinatown community reach their full potential by providing them with tools for educational, personal, and civic development.

 Our overall goals include:

 Helping youth overcome barriers to success and gain equal access to education and ultimately career opportunities.

 Equipping youth with skills, confidence, and sense of social responsibility that empowers them to give back to the community and become future leaders.

 Providing a safe space where community youth can come together to support each other and share in common identities and experiences.

 Advocating for access to resources and opportunities our youth need to succeed.

 Our community is all too often overlooked as among the most underserved neighborhoods in Chicago due in part to the “model minority” stereotype.
 In reality, many of our youths, like those in many other Chicago neighborhoods, face barriers to succeeding in school and beyond: